 Mercury-Free Solutions for Cavities

 Having a cavity is never a good thing; not only can the hole make for an embarrassing addition to your smile, but the bacteria it still contains could continue to spread and cause a severe, painful infection.
 After the area has been sterilized, Dr. Graber will need to repair it with a filling – and with the tooth-colored materials available at Dental Center of Huntington, he can leave the tooth looking as good as new afterward.
-Call us today if you have a cavity that needs to be fixed or a filling that you want to replace with a more image-friendly alternative with tooth-colored fillings in Shelton, CT.
+Call us today if you have a cavity that needs to be fixed or a metal filling that you want to replace with a more image-friendly alternative with tooth-colored fillings in Shelton, CT.

 Why Choose Dental Center of Huntington for Tooth-Colored Fillings?

 - Focused on Providing Comfortable Treatments

 - Dentist with Years of Restorative and Cosmetic Experience

 - Resin Carefully Designed by Lab Experts

 When dentists talk about “tooth-colored” fillings, they’re usually referring to restorations made from composite resin that consist of a ceramic and plastic compound.
 This material can be designed so that it’s the exact same color as your natural teeth, allowing it to blend into the point where it’s virtually unnoticeable.
 These fillings can be used on any of your teeth and are usually recommended for repairing smaller cavities as well as certain other kinds of dental damage.